tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 An asynchronous protocol requires a different means to decide when all nodes are able to come to a consensus.

-As will be discussed in [The FLP Impossibility](#the-flp-impossibility), FLP result rules out the possibility of the deterministic asynchronous protocols for atomic broadcast and many other tasks.
+As will be discussed in [FLP Impossibility](#flp-impossibility), FLP result rules out the possibility of the deterministic asynchronous protocols for atomic broadcast and many other tasks.
 A deterministic protocol must therefore make some stronger timing assumptions [[6]].

 ###### Counting Rounds in Asynchronous Networks